FredHutch/diy-cromwell-server/README.md

 Currently, to run your own Cromwell server you'll need to know how to connect to `rhino` at the Fred Hutch.
 If you have never used the local cluster (`rhino`/`gizmo`), you may need to file a ticket by emailing fredhutch email `scicomp` and requesting your account be set up.
 To do this you'll need to specify which PI you are sponsored by/work for.
 You also may want to read a bit more about the use of our cluster over at [SciWiki](https://sciwiki.fredhutch.org/) in the Scientific Computing section about Access Methods, and Technologies.

 ### AWS S3 Access (optional as of version 1.3)
-Prior to release 1.3, this setup required that you have a set of AWS credentials for access to an AWS S3 bucket, and specifically to the S3 bucket(s) from which you pull workflow inputs.
-Refer to [SciWiki](https://sciwiki.fredhutch.org/scicomputing/compute_cloud/#get-aws-credentials) or email `scicomp` to request credentials.
+Regardless of whether you are wanting to operate on data storaed in AWS S3  Refer to [SciWiki](https://sciwiki.fredhutch.org/scicomputing/compute_cloud/#get-aws-credentials) or email `scicomp` to request credentials.

 As of version 1.3 if you have credentials, then the Cromwell server will be configured to allow input files to directly specified using their AWS S3 url.
 However if you do not have AWS credentials, then the server will now successfully start up, simply without the ability to localize files from S3, thus all test workflows that use files in S3 will not work for you, but everything else should.